Hydrotherapy, or water therapy can be an alternative or complement to weight-bearing exercise. Hydrotherapy may be beneficial for:

-Your veterinarian and the physical therapist will determine this.
-Approval from your veterinarian prior to starting any hydrotherapy program is recommended, even if the sole purpose is exercise.
+Your veterinarian and Dr. Lane, will determine this.
+Approval from your veterinarian, and Dr. Lane, prior to starting any hydrotherapy program is recommended, even if the sole purpose is exercise.
 A complete physical examination should be performed before your pet’s first session.
 Ask your veterinarian if your pet is healthy enough and a good candidate for hydrotherapy.

 How long should swim sessions be?

-Your veterinarian should determine this.
+Your veterinarian, and Dr. Lane, should determine this.
 A 5-minute swim is equivalent to a 5 mile run.
 Ability and physical condition will determine your pet’s length of exercise.
 Initially, swim sessions may only last a few minutes, gradually increasing up to 15-20 minutes in length.

 How many sessions per week are needed?

-Your veterinarian should determine how many sessions are recommended.
+Your veterinarian, and Dr. Lane, should determine how many sessions are recommended.
 Initially, many pets will attend 1-2 times per week.
 Depending upon the physical condition and ability of your pet, this may be increased to 3-4 times per week.

 Can my dog eat before swimming?